cdmugn/DataViz_Final_Project/classmate_projects.md

 4/4:  Burke

 - Made mario kart app, trying to get the app to run and appear.
 Suggested I add another data set with ratings by brewery so I can add that to my breweries tab.

+4/6: Maddox and another person

+- working with hospitaldata on shiny and trying to get the plot output to change when the user selects something on the shiny app.
+- working with soccer data to make a shiny app for that.